Mount Nebo

 History and Archaeology of Mount Nebo

-According to the bible at Mount Nebo Moses finally saw the Holy Land after years of leading the Israelites from Egyptian slavery.
-Yet forbidden to enter it, he remained on Mount Nebo until his death, and was then buried nearby (Deut.
-34:1-6).
+According to the bible, at Mount Nebo, Moses finally saw the Holy Land after years of leading the Israelites from Egyptian slavery.
+Yet forbidden to enter it, he remained on Mount Nebo until his death and was buried nearby (Deutoromy 34:1-6).
 According to the Book of Maccabees, Mount Nebo is also where Jeremiah hid the Ark of the Covenant (2:4-7).
-This site was identified and sanctified in the Byzantine period.
-In the 4th century a church was built on the top of the site, which was developed in the 6th century into a monastery.
-However, by the 10th century the site was abandoned.
-The site was purchased by the Franciscans in 1932 and excavated in the subsequent years by several Franciscan expeditions.
-The excavations uncovered the foundations of the monastic complex with a few mosaic floors.
-Surprisingly, these mosaic floors do not bear any themes relating to any biblical story.
-Instead, they depict scenes of hunting exotic African animals, and several dedicatory inscriptions, in Greek, thanking donors who supported the monastery.
+In the 4th century, a church was built on the top of the site, and a monastery developed around it.
+However, by the 10th century, the site was abandoned.

 Touring Mount Nebo